bruceravel/demeter/documentation/Artemis/startup/main.rst

    be a concise description of the current fit and is used as a label identifying a specific fit.
 The description is a lengthier, free-form bit of text describing the current fit in more detail.
-This text will; be written to log files.
+This text will be written to log files.
    :demeter:`artemis` does a decent job of automatically generating text for both of these boxes, but providing your own text will help you to document the progression of your fitting project.
 This